Staff profile - Toija Cinque

 - Social Media

-- Media and Communications Studies
+- Media and Television Studies

-- Celebrity Studies
+- Stardom and Celebrity Studies

 Cinque’s most recent works include the co-authored book Communication, Digital Media and Everyday Life (2nd edition) and the sole authored book Changing Media Landscapes: Visual Networking, both published by Oxford University Press and forthcoming in 2015 and the co-edited Enchanting David Bowie for Bloomsbury in 2015.
 She is an editor for New Scholar: An International Journal of the Humanities, Creative Arts and Social Sciences.